DDieterich/ODBCapture/docs/SQLCL-Comparison.md

 **Source File (Installation Script) Generation**

-While both ODBCapture and SQL\*cl create source files from the database, the format and layout of those files is very different.
+While both ODBCapture and SQL\*cl create source files from the database, the format and layout of those files are very different.

 ### Features Exclusive to ODBCapture